 Fushimi Inari Shrine (伏見稲荷大社) is perhaps Kyoto’s most famous Shinto shrine.
-Dedicated to the goddess Inari, patron of rice, sake, and prosperity, the shrine is best known for its 10.000 red gates (torii).
+Dedicated to the goddess Inari the shrine is best known for its 10.000 red gates (torii).

 I was 16 when I got a calendar full of pictures from Japan for Christmas.
 July captured me with the red glaze of Fushimi Inari Shrine in Kyoto.
 The image intrigued me so much that I didn’t want to turn the page anymore, and thus defying the passage of time not unlike the 500-year-old temple itself.
 It was the first site I wanted to visit on my first trip to Japan and remains an essential element of my Japan itinerary.